31core/31corefs/README.md

 # 31corefs

-31corefs is a cross-platform filesystem written in Rust.
+31corefs is a modern, cross-platform filesystem written in Rust.
+It support advanced features like subvolume management, snapshot and CoW.

 ## Features